|

 She also said that she and other female disciples were forced to undergo ritual circumcision.
 Her brother has since said that

 she told him that she made these claims only as a ruse to win asylum in Britain.
+The Metropolitan Police had asked their Nigerian counterparts to keep track

 of Osagiede as she remains a key figure in their inquiries.
 The Telegraph established last week, however, that the Nigerian